Horse Blanketing Guide

 Did you know that wardrobe malfunctions happen to horses, too?
 It’s true!
 If a horse’s blanket or sheet isn’t properly fitted to him, it could slip off to the side, which could cause him to trip or tangle, possibly resulting in injury.

+Learn how to measure a horse for a blanket with these quick and simple horse blanket sizing steps.
 When measuring your horse, start from the center of his chest and measure around the widest part of the shoulder, along the barrel and around the widest part of the hindquarter to the center of the tail.
 Keep your line horizontal to the ground.
 His blanket measurement will be the same as the number of inches measured.
 If the exact number of inches is not available to select from, size up to the nearest measurement.

-5 Tips for the Perfect Blanket Fit
+5 Tips for the Perfect Horse Blanket Fit

 Before buckling your horse’s new duds and sending him to the back field amuck, double-check your measurements to make sure the blanket is a perfect fit.
-First, put on the blanket, and check that:
+First, put on the horse blanket, and check that:

 - Fastened chest straps overlap slightly and fit snug but not too tight